david-mooney/the-keyframe/README.md

 ## Future ideas

 - [ ] Auto refresh posts-cache during local development
-- [ ] search can highlight keywords in the post using the `mark` tag and FuseJs includeMatches option
+- [ ] search should highlight keywords in the post using the `mark` tag and FuseJs includeMatches option
 - [ ] Swap React for Preact when it's compatible to reduce the bundle size